Follow a user story, bug, issue, or other work item or pull request

 - Manage work items that you're following

-You must configure an SMTP sever in order for team members to receive notifications.
+You must configure an SMTP server in order for team members to receive notifications.

 Follow a work item